mfisher87/infra/src/vm-templates/README.md

 > **These should never be committed**, and are `.gitignore`d.

+## Directory structure

+In each template directory, there are additional files and directories.

+### `http/` directory

+This is where cloud-init config, which is hosted by a Packer HTTP server during provisioning, lives.

 ## Usage

 `cd` into a template directory and run a command to validate or build that template.